 Fellow Ode Gen 2 - Hero background

 Real testing by SCA grinder specialist: 64mm flat burrs, single-dose workflow, 250+ pour-overs.
-Honest $400 review vs DF64, Encore ESP - what worked, what didn't.
+Honest $400 review vs DF64, Encore ESP - what worked.

 By Sarah Chen